dzackgarza/Notes/Obsidian/zettelkasten/universally closed.md

----
-aliases: ["proper"]
----

-Fiber products with it are closed maps.
+-Fiber products with it are closed maps.